 Q. Can Dutch elm disease be pruned from my elm tree?

 A. No, Dutch elm disease cannot be pruned out of the tree.

 Q. When can I prune my elm tree?

 A. You can prune healthy elms to remove dead or damaged branches anytime except between April 1st and July 31st.
-During this time beetles are active and would be attracted to open wounds which makes your tree more vulnerable to Dutch elm disease.
+During this time beetles are active and would be attracted to open wounds making your tree more vulnerable to Dutch elm disease.

 Note: It is important to sterilize your pruning tools between trees.

 Q. Is there a cure for Dutch elm disease now?